vijaykumarms1010/Weather_App/README.md

 ## features

-- search any location temperature
+- search any location  and we can get temperature
 - current location weather
 - date
 - time

-full of weather Report
+## weather Report of week